Characteristics of Good Packaging: Sustainability, Protection, Branding, and Durability

 What is Good Packaging?

 Good packaging is defined by its ability to effectively fulfill multiple roles, such as protecting the product, enhancing its appeal, and meeting sustainability and durability standards.
 It must provide physical security to the product during handling, transit, and storage while minimizing environmental impact through the use of eco-friendly materials.
-Additionally, good packaging acts as an extension of the brand, creating a memorable impression and fostering customer loyalty.
-According to industry practices, packaging that balances functionality with aesthetics tends to drive higher consumer engagement and product sales.
+Good packaging acts as an extension of the brand, creating a memorable impression and fostering customer loyalty.

 How Does Sustainability Influence Good Packaging?